arnellebalane/sublime-open-in-git-repository/readme.md

 1. Download the `OpenInGitRepositofy.sublime-package` file
 2. Move it to your Sublime Text's **Installed Packages** directory.
   - On macOS, that's located in `~/Library/Application Support/Sublime Text 3/Installed Packages`
+  - On Linux, that's usually in `~/.config/sublime-text-3/Installed Packages`

 ## Demo